-In the fall of 2013, The Office of Sponsored Projects and Research rolled out new grant management software: Cayuse 424.
-This web-based software brings a large range of functionality for faculty members pursuing external funding.
+In the fall of 2013 The Office of Sponsored Projects and Research Administration rolled out new grant management software: Cayuse 424.
+This web based software brings a large range of functionality for faculty members pursuing external funding.

 Cayuse 424 will be used to assist faculty members with the development and submission of grant proposals.
-All full-time faculty as of fall 2013 were uploaded into the software.
-If you are a new faculty member, please contact the Office of Sponsored Projects and Research Administration for profile creation.
+All full time faculty as of fall 2013 were uploaded into the software.
+If you are a new faculty member please contact the Office of Sponsored Projects and Research Administration for profile creation.
 Cayuse is accessible with the same credentials as myUSI.
-You may access Cayuse either through myUSI or visiting the website here https://www.usi.edu/sponsored-projects/grants-and-sponsored-projects/cayuse-424.
+You may access Cayuse either by going to myUSI or visiting the website https://usi.cayuse424.com.